SchulzLab/SOS/README.md

 normalization: false if you want to skip the normalization step. otherwise true

 #Read Specific parameters
-type: paired/single (required)
+type: paired/single
-interleaved: true/false (required)
+interleaved: true/false (required if the input is paired end)
-readlength: length of the reads given as input. (required)
+readlength: length of the reads given as input.
-inslength: insert-length if the data is paired end (required)
+inslength: insert-length if the data is paired end (required if the input is paired end)

 #Seecer Parameters
-seecertmp: tmp folder required for SEECER (required)
+seecertmp: tmp folder required for SEECER
-jellyfish: path to jellyfish executable (required)
+jellyfish: path to jellyfish executable
-binfolder: path to seecer bin folder (required)
+binfolder: path to seecer bin folder
-seecerkmer: kmer used for error correction (default: 17)
+seecerkmer: kmer used for error correction

 #ORNA parameters
-ornabase: base threshold of ORNA (default: 1.7)
+ornabase: logarithm base for calculating the kmer abundance threshold in ORNA

 #KREATION Parameters
-kstep: step size required for KREATION execution (default: 2)
+kstep: step size required for KREATION execution
-kthreshold: d_score cutoff for KREATION (default: 0.01)
+kthreshold: d_score cutoff for KREATION
 kpname: assembler executable name
 kpadditional:

 #Salmon Parameters
 libtype: library type for the reads given as input to salmon

-##For more information about the parameters, please refer to the manual/readme files of the individual algorithm
 ```

 ####Config file parameters